 Our liquid fertilizer treatments are quickly released and fast-absorbing, so you can apply this lawn treatment a few days before installing sod.
-Our 15-0-15 Phosphors Free Liquid Fertilizer is excellent starter fertilizer for new grass because it promotes growth, greenness, and strength.
+Our 16-4-8 Liquid Fertilizer is excellent starter fertilizer for sod because it promotes growth, greenness, and strength.

-Learn more about the benefits of choosing between liquid vs. granular lawn fertilizers.
+Learn more about choosing between liquid vs. granular lawn fertilizers.
 Implementing a lawn fertilizer before installing sod will make the post-install sod care go more smoothly.

-No matter how well you prepare your soil or plant your sod, if you don’t find the right grass for your lawn, you will fail.
+No matter how well you prepare your soil or take care of your sod if you don’t find the right grass for your lawn, you will fail.
 You may be asking yourself, "how do I find the right grass for my yard?"
 There can be many different kinds of grass suitable for your yard.
 There are a few key factors that can help guide you in choosing the right turf.

 Your region and location will help you narrow down your turf choice and ensure that your grass type is suitable to survive with the proper sod care.
-There are transitional zones for growing grass that have the climate to support cool-season or warm-season grasses.
+There is a transition zone for growing grass that has the climate to support cool-season or warm-season grasses.

 If you are working to replace the grass in your yard, you likely have a solid understanding of the amount of sun vs. shade your yard receives.
-It's good to observe these patterns when choosing a new turf and match sod care to these conditions.
-If your lawn receives a lot of sunshine, you’ll want to consider a denser turf that can withstand the heat in the summer months.
-If your lawn is primarily covered during the day, consider a more shade-tolerant grass, like Perennial Ryegrass.
+It's good to observe these patterns when choosing a new turf and match your sod choice to these conditions.
+If your lawn receives a lot of sunshine, you’ll want to consider a drought-tolerant turf that can withstand the heat in the summer months.

-Now that your ground is cleared, fertilized, and softened, it’s time to start laying your sod grass.
+Now that your ground is cleared, fertilized, and softened, it’s time to start laying your sod.
 Though it may look like an easy feat, installing sod is a labor-intensive process.